RootReturn0/Xiaohei_VoiceAssistant/README.md

 `python3 voiceAssistant.py hixiaohei.pmdl xiaoheibizui.pmdl xiaoheiquxiao.pmdl`

-After you hear the sound "Dong", you can start to talk with Xiaohei.
+The sound "Dong" means Xiaohei is ready, you can start to talk with Xiaohei..

+### Hotword

+* You should say "嘿小黑"*(hei xiao hei)* to wake Xiaohei up everytime you would like to say something to it.
+After you hear the sound "Ding", Xiaohei will be awake.
+* You can say "小黑闭嘴"*(xiao hei bi zui)* to make Xiaohei shut up.
+* You can say "小黑取消"*(xiao hei qu xiao)* to cancel the task you ask Xiaohei to do, such as search.

+### What Xiaohei can do

-* Xiaohei can translate the English word you said. *You should say and only say one single English word!*
+* Translate the English word you said. *You should say and only say one single English word!*
-* Xiaohei can tell you some information when you say "搜索xxx".
+* Tell you some information when you say "搜索xxx".
 The key word for search is the content you said after saying "搜索".
-* Xiaohei can chat with you whatever you say to it.
+* Chat with you whatever you say to it.

 ## Dependencies